-It’s 1998 in South London, and the cataclysmic events which will devastate New York three years from now are as yet unreality.
-But seismic forces are already rumbling darkly in the trouble spots of the world, and even causing tremors in the lives of the highly marginal British Muslim inhabitants of Balham.
+It is 1998 in South London, and the events which will devastate New York three years from now are as yet unreality.
+But foreshocks of what is to come are already being felt – even in the lives of the highly marginal British Muslim inhabitants of Balham.
 However, the Malik sisters – evolutionary biologist Sufya and dramatist Zarina – have other things on their minds.
 In their thirties and still not married, the two sisters are about to be reunited with their long-lost childhood playmate, Heathrow – so named for the Terminal 3 concourse on which he was discovered as an abandoned toddler.
 Now a well-travelled, award-winning documentary film-maker, Heathrow’s heroic return is causing great anticipation in the Malik family.
 After all, he’s still single, and he’s even a Muslim.